dileep8417/group-chat-nodejs/Readme.md

 The project follows a modular structure, separating concerns into routes and controllers.
 Here's an overview:

+- **config.js**: To configure database, admin and test user credentials.
 - **routes**: Contains route definitions for different functionalities.
 - **controllers**: Implements the business logic for each functionality.
 - **services**: Handles data-related operations.